-This 2013 update of the Plan incorporates a number of individual amendments approved by the City Council since 2006.
+The 2016 is 2013 update of the Plan incorporates a number of individual amendments approved by the City Council since 2013 and 2006, respectively.
 Primary among these was the adoption of a new Green Element, based on the City's double award-winning Green Master Plan in 2009.
-In addition, the 2012 Capital Improvement Element update has been included, as well as a small number of approved land use amendments.
+In addition, the 2013 2012 Capital Improvement Element update has been included, as well as a small number of approved land use amendments.